soupg/DXLibUI/README.md

 			Slider:SetValue(Int)

 		Groupbox:AddLabel(text) --// Supports Multiline
+		Groupbox:AddTitle(text) --// Does not support multiline
+		Groupbox:AddBlank(sizeNum) --// Adds an empty space of said size
 ```
 ## Accessing Values
 Nearly all the tools used in supgLib have globally accessible properties.
 Any indexed item can be accessed like so